johann-petrak/licenseheaders/README.md

   licenseheaders -y 2012-2015
   # only update the year in all existing headers, process the given directory
   licenseheaders -y 2012-2015 -d /dir/where/to/start/
+  # apply copyright headers to files specified by their language family + file extensions
+  licenseheaders -y 2012-2015 -d /dir/where/to/start/ --additional-extensions python=.j2
+  licenseheaders -y 2012-2015 -d /dir/where/to/start/ --additional-extensions python=.j2,.tpl script=.txt
 ```

-If licenseheaders is installed as a package (from pypi for instance), one can interact with it as a command line tool:
+If *licenseheaders* is installed as a package (from pypi for instance), one can interact with it as a command line tool:

 ```
 python -m licenseheaders -t lgpl3 -c "Eager Hacker"